-Hatch Records of Leeds will be releasing The Complete Ukrainian John Peel Sessions - by The Wedding Present - on 26 April 2019.
+Hatch Records of Leeds released The Complete Ukrainian John Peel Sessions - by The Wedding Present - on 26 April 2019.

 This new release includes all three Ukrainian Wedding Present Peel sessions [re-mastered here for the first time] along with extensive sleeve-notes and a new sleeve design from the original artist Jonathan 'Hitch' Hitchen.

 Also included is a DVD featuring a new interview with David Gedge, Peter Solowka and Len Higgins, a rare BBC 2 TV performance and live footage from 1989.

 Who would have thought that the Ukrainian songs initially played by The Wedding Present for a bit of fun would turn into a proper band with numerous albums, BBC sessions for the legendary John Peel Show, and live concerts to their credit?

 The Wedding Present first played the traditional Ukrainian song ‘Hopak’ at rehearsals in 1987 following a suggestion by guitarist Pete Solowka, whose father had emigrated to the UK from Ukraine.
 It wasn’t long after this that the band's next session for John Peel's iconic BBC Radio 1 show had a distinct Ukrainian feel to it.
 Singer / violinist Len Liggins, a friend of Solowka’s and a student of Slavonic languages, was drafted in to help, and the session was a surprising hit.
 Peel would go on to air the tracks several times over.